A brief history of the multiverse: Multiverse, string theory landscape, and the cosmological constant problem

+2) The second mechanism was proposed by Sakharov \cite{Sakharov:1984ir}.
+He mentioned, following \cite{Linde:1982gg}, that the universe may consist of many different parts with different types of compactification.
+Then he argued that if the number of compactified dimensions is sufficiently large, the number of different types of compactifications can be exponentially large.
+He emphasized that if this number is large enough, the typical energy gap between different levels can be extremely small, which may allow to explain the smallness of the cosmological constant by using anthropic considerations, see Section 4 in \url{http://www.stanford.edu/~alinde/Sakharov1984.pdf} and the Addendum.

+3) The third mechanism was proposed in \cite{Linde:1986dq}.
+It was based on a combination of eternal inflation driven by the inflaton field $\phi$ and a subsequent slow roll of what was later called `quintessence' field $\Phi$.
+The role of eternal inflation was to generate perturbations of the field $\Phi$, which then give this field different values in different exponentially large parts of the universe.
+As a result, the universe becomes divided into different parts with a flat probability distribution for different values of the effective cosmological constant.
+Once again, this provided a possibility to use anthropic considerations for solving the cosmological constant problem, see \url{http://www.stanford.edu/~alinde/1986300yrsgrav.pdf} and the Addendum.

+All of these ideas did not attract much interest until the discovery of the cosmological constant in 1998.
+This discovery created a lot of tension, especially since the cosmological constant was positive, and at that time we did not know any way of describing a positive cosmological constant in string theory.

-A crucial step was made in 2000 by Bousso and Polchinski \cite{Bousso:2000xa}, who proposed a string theory motivated model explaining a possible reason for an exponentially large number of vacua with different values of the cosmological constant.
+An important step was made in 2000 by Bousso and Polchinski \cite{Bousso:2000xa}, who proposed a string theory motivated model explaining a possible reason for an exponentially large number of vacua with different values of the cosmological constant.
 This could provide an anthropic solution to the cosmological constant problem.
 The idea was brilliant, preserving some elements of the suggestions made in \cite{Linde:1984ir,Sakharov:1984ir}, but going much further.
-But at that time we still did not know how one could consistently construct any stable or metastable string theory vacua with positive vacuum energy.
+But at that time we still did not know how one could consistently construct any stable or metastable string theory vacua with positive vacuum energy (de Sitter vacua).